You are here

 2017 marks a significant time in the life of the church- a time that only comes around once every 500 years!
 In light of the 500th anniversary of the Lutheran Reformation, we will be putting aside "business as usual" in order to spend time together in conversation, Bible study, worship, and community.
 Our hope for the 2017 Synod Assembly is that we will spend time reflecting on where we have been and who we are today as church for the sake of the world.
 We are asking that resolutions and memorials be put on hold for this year, along with all non-essential business.
 Only required business items (budget, Vice-President election) will be brought before the assembly by the Synod Council.

 Please email Deacon Erin Power with any questions, concerns, or urgent resolution consideration.
+The deadline for receiving resolutions is March 27, 2017.

 Who may submit a resolution?